Audit hearing & follow-up

 Audit public hearing

 Performance audits by the State Auditor's Office require a public hearing within 30 days of the release of the report.
 Initial hearings are conducted by the Joint Legislative Audit and Review Committee.
-Agencies are encouraged to provide a one-page handout for legislative members that focuses on the steps being taken to address audit findings.
+Agencies may provide a one-page handout for legislative members that focuses on the steps being taken to address audit findings.

 The term "follow-up" has different meanings to different people.
 To auditors, follow-up refers to the official audit work done to determine whether an audit report's findings have been addressed.
 For the agencies, follow-up refers to the activities undertaken by management to carry out the action plan.

-- Agencies that submit regular performance reports to the Governor need to keep their audit action plans updated.
+- Agencies that report to the Governor need to keep their audit action plans updated, at least annually.